wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/cdn-websites-with-cdn.md

 In the next section, I will also show you how you can configure cache settings for controller action results in the CDN cache.

-## Serve content from controller actions through Azure CDN ##
+##<a name="serve-content-from-controller-actions-through-azure-cdn"></a> Serve content from controller actions through Azure CDN ##

 When you integrate Web Apps with Azure CDN, it is relatively easy to serve content from controller actions through the Azure CDN.
 Again, if you decide to serve the entire Azure web app through your CDN, you don't need to do this at all since all the controller actions are reachable through the CDN already.
 But for the reasons I already pointed out in [Deploy an Azure web app with an integrated CDN endpoint](#deploy-a-web-app-to-azure-with-an-integrated-cdn-endpoint), you may decide against this and choose instead to select the controller action you want to serve from Azure CDN.
-[Maarten Balliauw](https://twitter.com/maartenballiauw) shows you how to do it with a fun MemeGenerator controller in [Reducing latency on the web with the Azure CDN](http://channel9.msdn.com/events/TechDays/Techdays-2014-the-Netherlands/Reducing-latency-on-the-web-with-the-Windows-Azure-CDN).
+Maarten Balliauw shows you how to do it with a fun MemeGenerator controller in [Reducing latency on the web with the Azure CDN](http://channel9.msdn.com/events/TechDays/Techdays-2014-the-Netherlands/Reducing-latency-on-the-web-with-the-Windows-Azure-CDN).
 I will simply reproduce it here.

 Suppose in your web app you want to generate memes based on a young Chuck Norris image (photo by [Alan Light](http://www.flickr.com/photos/alan-light/218493788/)) like this: